 Provides Vitamin C

 While orange marmalade is not high in vitamin C, it does supplement your diet with a little extra.
 One serving of this fruit preserve provides 2 percent of the daily recommended intake of this vitamin.
 The vitamin C, also known as ascorbic acid, available in marmalade is important for repairing tissues in your body as well as the production of collagen.
-It may also have benefits for obese children.
-A study published in the May 2011 issue of “Arquivos Brasileiros de Cardiologia,” a Brazilian medical journal, correlates the consumption of vitamin C with blood pressure regulation during times of mental stress in severely overweight children.
+It may also have benefits for children who have obesity.
+A study published in the May 2011 issue of "Arquivos Brasileiros de Cardiologia," a Brazilian medical journal, correlates the consumption of vitamin C with blood pressure regulation during times of mental stress in children with obesity.
 More research is needed to confirm this finding.

 Contains No Fat

 Orange marmalade makes an excellent choice for reduced fat diets as it contains zero fat grams.
 As a rule, keep fat intake to 20 to 35 percent of the calories in your daily meal plan, although your health-care provider may suggest a different fat intake depending on your nutritional goals.
 If you use orange marmalade in baked goods, this likely contributes fat to your diet.